European transport providers prepared to move Ukrainian refugees

 -----------------------------------

 The war in Ukraine has far reaching implications.
 Our colleagues at Endeavor Business Media, which owns Mass Transit, have been covering the impacts from all angles.
-Coverage has been compiled and is viewable through this link
+Coverage has been compiled and is viewable through this link.

 Story updated March 1, 2022, 1:08 p.m., to include additional countries offering free transport of refugees.

-Mischa Wanek-Libman | Editor in Chief
+Mischa Wanek-Libman | Group Editorial Director

-Wanek-Libman has spent more than 20 years covering transportation issues including construction projects and engineering challenges for various commuter railroads and transit agencies.
+Wanek-Libman has held top editorial positions at freight rail and public transportation business-to-business publications including as editor-in-chief and editorial director of Mass Transit from 2018-2024.
 She has been recognized for editorial excellence through her individual work, as well as for collaborative content.

-She is an active member of the American Public Transportation Association's Marketing and Communications Committee and serves as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.
+She is an active member of the American Public Transportation Association's Marketing and Communications Committee and served 14 years as a Board Observer on the National Railroad Construction and Maintenance Association (NRC) Board of Directors.

-She is a graduate of Drake University, where she earned a Bachelor of Arts degree in Journalism and Mass Communication with a major in magazine journalism and a minor in business management.
+She is a graduate of Drake University in Des Moines, Iowa, where she earned a Bachelor of Arts degree in Journalism and Mass Communication.